 On May 3, 2022, U.S. Citizenship and Immigration Services (USCIS) announced a Temporary Final Rule (TFR) that increases the automatic extension period for employment authorization and Employment Authorization Documents (EADs), available to certain EAD renewal applicants, to up to 540 days.
 The increase, which will be effective immediately on May 4, 2022, will help avoid gaps in employment for noncitizens with pending EAD renewal applications and stabilize the continuity of operations for U.S. employers.

 Under the new regulations, the USCIS will no longer be required to adjudicate requests for EADs within 90 days.
-However, persons with existing Employment Authorization Documents will be able to apply for extensions of their EAD work permits 180 days (up from 120 days) before they expire.
+However, persons with existing Employment Authorization Documents can apply for extensions of their EAD work permits 180 days before they expire.

 Automatic EAD Extensions – Do You Qualify?

 The regulation designates the following 15 categories of people who will be eligible for automatic EAD extensions of 540 days as long as they submit timely requests to extend their EADs: